YOUNGSTOWN, Ohio (WKBN) – There are several Memorial Day events scheduled across the Valley. Here are a few that were reported to WKBN 27 First News:

 North Jackson’s annual Memorial Day Parade will step off at 9 a.m. from the former high school’s parking area to the North Jackson Cemetery.
 Participants should arrive at 8 a.m. for line up.
 A brief flag raising ceremony will be held at the Vietnam Memorial at the west end of the football field at 8:45 a.m.
 The parade’s marshal will be Joe Burnside and the speaker will be Lee Keck.

-Poland Memorial Day Parade
+Poland Memorial Day Parade and Ceremony

 The parade begins at 10 a.m., starting on Cortland Street to S. Main Street.
 The parade will stop on the bridge for a ceremony honoring those lost at sea and then continue to Riverside Cemetery for a brief ceremony.